 “We believe sentiment was boosted by a credit rating upgrade from Standard & Poor’s and an increase in government spending on much-needed infrastructure projects”, said Manulife.

-Standard & Poor’s upgraded the Philippine’s credit to investment grade on May 8th, which is the country’s highest rating as of yet.
-S&P increased the country’s rating to BBB with a stable outlook from the BBB- that was issued in 2013.
+Standard & Poor’s upgraded the Philippine’s credit to investment grade – their highest rating as of yet.
+S&P increased the country’s rating to BBB with a stable outlook from the BBB- which was issued in 2013.

 Despite many positive aspects of the Philippine economy, the nation is still struggling with Southeast Asia’s highest unemployment rate.